network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 as an unfortunate, but common, symptom in today's networks {{Bufferbloat}}.
 Solutions like fq_codel {{RFC8290}}, PIE {{RFC8033}}, Cake {{Cake}}
 and L4S {{RFC9330}} have been standardized
-and are to some extent implemented.
+and implemented, and are, to some extent, deployed.
 Nevertheless, poor network responsiveness, resulting from bufferbloat and other causes, continues to affect many services and the people who use them.